twrskshm/Data-Structures/README.md

 # Data Structures

-Java implementations of all the data structures taught in the series.
+Java implementation of all the data structures taught in the series.